-The Maryland School Assessment (MSA) was established in 2002 to meet the How are we doing? requirements of the 2001 Federal No Child Left Behind Act (NCLB).
+How are we doing?
+The Maryland School Assessment (MSA) was established in 2002 to meet the requirements of the 2001 Federal No Child Left Behind Act (NCLB).
 The MSA test produces a score that describes how well a student masters the reading and math content specified in the Maryland Content Standards.
 Each child receives a score in each content area that will categorize performance as basic, proficient, or advanced.
-Attaining proficiency in reading and math is a required Adequate Yearly Progress (AYP) measure.
 With the approaching 2014 requirement that 100% of students must attain proficiency or better in reading/language arts and math, an increasing number of states petitioned for relief from the escalating demands of the NCLB Act.
 "Instead of fostering progress and accelerating academic improvement, many NCLB requirements have unintentionally become barriers to State and local implementation of forward-looking reforms designed to raise academic achievement."
-In September 2011 the U.S. Department of Education offered states the opportunity to request flexibility regarding specific requirements of NCLB in exchange for "rigorous and comprehensive State-developed plans designed to improve educational outcomes for all students, close achievement gaps, increase equity, and improve the quality of instruction."
-This flexibility will build on efforts already under way.
-Maryland officials are reviewing the U.S. Department of Education's guidance for waivers.
-States will have three opportunities to apply beginning in November 2011 and ending sometime after the conclusion of the 2011-2012 school year.
-As of November 2011, eleven states formally submitted requests for waivers.
+In September 2011, the U.S. Department of Education offered states the opportunity to request flexibility regarding specific requirements of NCLB in exchange for "rigorous and comprehensive State-developed plans designed to improve educational outcomes for all students, close achievement gaps, increase equity, and improve the guality of instruction," This flexibility will build on efforts already under way.
+In May 2012, Maryland received a waiver from NCLB mandates.
+In order to qualify for a waiver, states are required to demonstrate their ability to prepare students for college or a career, develop accountability systems to monitor students' progress toward the goal of college and career readiness, and set basic guidelines for teacher and principal evaluation and support systems.
+Obtaining the waiver will allow Maryland to funnel resources into those classrooms with the most troubling issues.
+Under the flexibility plan, the State will "reset the annual progress goals for the next six years on a trajectory toward 2017, at which time each individual school is expected to reduce its percentage of non-proficient students by half - for each subgroup as well as for all students."15